brunodpoliveira/Fallout1DemoAI/README.md

   as it is, they only "come alive" after the player talks to them (allow them to interact w each other and do plans a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
+- Add the Save/Load game logic
+- Add interrogation to the game, using the NPCs in the saved game; the option for interrogate should be in the load game screen; either load normally or load in interrogation room
+- Add a zero-player mode
+- Add capabilities to the Director so that it may dynamically alter events, item placement, etc a la the director in Left 4 Dead
 - add logging system, with multiple lvls: debug, warn, error
 - Implement a simple combat system:
 - Finally, code the Turn-based system: you can move, or you can shoot, NPCs move and shoot first, that's it.